scottjs/db-sync/README.md

 # DB Sync

+When working on an active project, your local database may become too out of date from the database in staging or production.

-DB Sync provides scripts to quickly update a local MySQL development database with a remote staging or production database.
+DB Sync provides scripts to quickly update a local MySQL development database with a remote staging or production database, as well as the ability to run safe search/replace on your local database in preparation for deploying to a remote server.
 It assumes that your remote database is externally accessable via an IP whitelist or similar.

-It also comes with a prepare database option that allows you to quickly run safe search/replace on your local database in preparation for deploying to a remote server.

 *Disclaimer: These scripts and commands were originally created for use internally within our development team to speed up common, repetitive tasks.
 However, they may be of some use to others.
 Feel free to use in your own projects, your mileage may vary.*